lachlan-ibm/ibmvia_autoconf/examples/federation_demo/README.md

 Deploying this example
 ######################

-This demonstrations documents the required configuration to use IBM Security Verify Access as either and Identity Provider (IDP) or a Service Provider in a SAML2.0 federated identity scenario.
+This demonstrations documents the required configuration to use IBM Verify Identity Access as either and Identity Provider (IDP) or a Service Provider in a SAML2.0 federated identity scenario.
 This demonstration requires each provider to generate a metadata document for the SAML2.0 endpoints, which is then used in a subsequent configuration step.